leesael/TART/README.md

 # TART

-This project is a PyTorch implementation for *Transition Matrix Representation of Trees with Transposed Convolutions*, published as a conference proceeding at SDM 2022.
+This project is a PyTorch implementation for [Transition Matrix Representation of Trees with Transposed Convolutions](https://arxiv.org/abs/2202.10677), published as a conference proceeding at SDM 2022.
 The paper proposes TART (Transition Matrix Representation with Transposed Convolutions), a novel framework for generalizing tree models with a unifying view.

 ## Requirements